lu7did/Pixino/README.md

 Instead of a crystal based signal generation DDS is be used.
 The rest of the code deals mostly with the user interface and operating features, among others:

+From the firmware standpoint this  project has been largely inspired by the work from [Guido (PE1NNZ)](http://pe1nnz.nl.eu.org) and in particular by the [QCX-SSB](https://github.com/threeme3/QCX-SSB) project and the entire echosystem around it, the version used as the starting point were the one made by Pablo (EA2EHC).

+Also my own work with the projects [PixiePi](http://www.github.com/lu7did/PixiePi) and [OrangeThunder](http://www.github.com/lu7did/OrangeThunder) had been largely used to extract code and ideas for this project.

 ## Hardware prototype

 This is a snapshot of the current prototype used to develop and debug this project: